-Sony Vaio, which is one of most popular series of Vaio Computers has got some major issues when they upgrade their operating system.
-Issues can occur when a user is upgrading from Winodws 7 to Windows 8 or from Windows 8 to Windows 10.
-For some users, even a newly acquired notebook is also having no internet issues.
+Sony Vaio, which is one of the most popular series of Vaio Computers, has got some major issues when they upgrade their operating system.
+Issues can occur when a user is upgrading from Windows 7 to Windows 8 or from Windows 8 to Windows 10.
+For some users, even a newly acquired notebook also has internet issues.
 Probable issues Sony Vaio Pro users facing are:

 - WiFi range drops.
-WiFi works only within a range of few feet from router.
-And because of that, it brings a major effect on internet speed on laptop.
+WiFi works only within a range of few feet from the router.
+And because of that, it brings a major effect on internet speed on laptops.

-- When few meters away from router, user face connection drops, also internet speed drops to 0.5 Mbps approx. and is highly inconsistent.
+- When a few meters away from the router, user face connection drops, also internet speed drops to 0.5 Mbps approx. And is highly inconsistent.

-- These issues are more common with European and Australian models.
+- These issues are more familiar with European and Australian models.

-- When an user tried to troubleshoot error, gets error of “Default gateway not available” and then it immediately resets the adapter.
+- When a user tried to troubleshoot the error, gets an error of “Default gateway not available,” and then it immediately resets the adapter.

-- Another horrible issue, which was observed in some Australian models, that after just few meters away of Wifi router, “No internet Connectivity” pops up.
+- Another horrible issue, which was observed in some Australian models, that after just a few meters away from the WiFi router, “No internet Connectivity” pops up.

-- WiFi crashes and uninstalling and reinstalling the WiFi driver does fix the problem, but it’s temporary and after spending few hours, WiFi again crash.
+- WiFi crashes and uninstalling and reinstalling the WiFi driver does fix the problem, but it’s temporary, and after spending a few hours, WiFi again crashes.

 - Facing Limited Connectivity again and again.

 Although Sony users have reported this issue more often, but this issue is not because of any manufacturing fault by Sony Vaio or any software bug or having wrong settings.
 This issue is global in many manufacturers’ laptops, such as of HP, Dell, Toshiba, or Asus.
 So, here are some solutions to fix Sony Vaio Pro WiFi issues: